- Connecting to the Internet

 CAMP AND CONFERENCE GUESTS

 People visiting the Carthage campus for a fixed amount of time may connect to the wifi network using Guest Access.
-Users may request further services during a camp or conference (wifi or printing access) via Kevin Slonac, the Director of Conferences and Manager of the TARC (email@example.com).
+Users may request further services during a camp or conference (wifi or printing access) via Sam Craig, Assistant Manager of Campus Recreation, Director of TARC Operations, Director of Campus Recreation, at email@example.com .

 Users without an @carthage.edu email address: You must sign in to the campus wifi as a guest user.
 Open a browser and follow the directions on the form to request guest wifi access on your personal device on campus.
 Consult this page for further information on connecting as a guest.